Install on Kubernetes

 Self-Deployed Runtime needs a store for reading or writing files.
 Configure the object storage that matches your environment:

-Dapr supports additional objects stores which aren't mentioned below.
+Dapr supports additional object stores which aren't mentioned below.
 For more information, see Dapr object store documentation for other configurations.

 - AWS S3